thetechnikfreak/wordwall/README.md

 collaborative cloud of their own.
 Anyone who views the collaboration page, of course, will be allowed to participate immediately.

+To support interaction, a temporary SQLite file is managed in order to support sequences of words entered by participants.
+Each time the application is started or restarted, the temporary file containing the SQLite file will be removed, effectively removing any records of the activities.

 ## Installation

 WordWall is built to be run in a